 The Canadian robo-advisors listed on Hardbacon’s comparison tool are very similar.
 And since they all rely on a passive investment strategy, comparing their past performances would be pointless.
 This is the reason why we have placed so much importance on fees in Hardbacon’s comparison tool.
 Despite everything, robo-advisors do differ from one another on several fronts.
 Here are, in my humble opinion, the main differences amongst Canadian robo-advisors…with the exception of fees.

 The technological interface

-As we saw above, there is not a lot of technology under the hoods of Canadian robo-advisors.
+As we saw above, there is not a lot of technology under the hood of Canadian robo-advisors.
 Innovation is found more in client interaction, in particular in terms of opening an account and monitoring their investments.
 Not having tested the main robo-advisor services (but it’s coming), it would be difficult for me to give a nod to the top of the class here.
 On the other hand, it’s easy to identify the players that are the best-endowed in terms of technology, by highlighting which of them have mobile applications and which allow you to open an account entirely online.
-ModernAdvisor, WealthBar and Wealthsimple, for example, are the only three Canadian robo-advisors to have a dedicated mobile application and enable their new clients to open an account entirely online.
+ModernAdvisor, WealthBar and Wealthsimple, for example, are the only three Canadian robo-advisors to have a dedicated mobile application and enables their new clients to open an account entirely online.

 Integration into a brokerage (or bank) account

 The rise of robo-advisors over the past two years hasn’t failed to attract the attention of discount brokers and banks.
 In order not to be left behind by these new entrants, several of them have launched robo-advisor services.
 This is notably the case of Portfolio IQ (Questrade), InvestCube (National Bank Direct Brokerage), BMO InvestorLine and Tangerine Investment Funds.
 These robo-advisor services have the advantage of integrating with the brokerage account and existing bank accounts of investors who are already clients of these institutions.